 The answer to the question that if it is useful to take folic acid to get pregnant with twins might not seem satisfactory if you are a parent.
 But for the health sector, it actually means something different.
 If a correlation exists, it actually means that taking folic acid might lead to multiple health risks as having multiple fetuses is very risky.

 Folic acid is an essential part of pregnancy with its benefit of reducing the risks of neurological and spine disorders.
 As it doesn’t help get pregnant with twins, expecting parents might want to check out other options such as IVF and IUI along with taking medicines specifically designed for fertility.
 However, they should always remember that being pregnant with multiple kids imposes extra risks on mothers and kids at the same time.

 Taking precautions is always a good idea.
-And when it comes to sensitive health issues like pregnancy the easiest and safest option is always consulting a doctor or an expert in this area to guide through it all.
+And when it comes to sensitive health issues like pregnancy the easiest and safest option is always to consult a doctor or an expert in this area to guide you through it all.
 After all, the goal should be a healthy baby before the number or gender of the baby.